IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part1-IntroContainer/README.md

 	docker stop hello1
     ```

-21. Remove stopped containers, and note that there are no more containers:
+21. Remove stopped containers, and note that the hello1 and hello2 containers have been removed:

 	```
 	docker rm hello1